modi95/pi_scripts/README.md

 1. Download these files.
 2. Open config.sc and provide the details that you think would be relevent to the scripts you want to use.
+3. To run a command scripts when the RPi boots, add the command to the rc.local file in /etc/rc.local.
+Add these commands to the end of the file, before the  "exit 0" command at the end.

 I realize this isn't ideal.
 I'll work on making this easier soon.